Tamoor Ali, Chair

 Faheem joins Diversity Role Models with a bit of a diverse background himself, being of South Asian heritage, born in Kenya, raised in Canada, having also lived in the US and India, before moving the UK in 2010.
 His professional background includes over 15 years primarily in corporate strategy, both as a management consultant with The Monitor Group and as a Senior Director at The Coca-Cola Company, where he has worked across various corporate functions including Strategy & Planning, Marketing, Commercial Finance, and Public Affairs.
 Faheem recently joined Google to lead strategy for YouTube across Europe, Middle East & Africa.
 In addition, Faheem brings experience from the non-profit sector, having served for several years as a volunteer, Trustee and Board Chair for a Canadian children’s charity called Future Possibilities for Kids.
 He is excited to bring his passion for diversity & inclusion and children’s empowerment to help Diversity Role Models achieve its mission.

 Jim is a partner in Allen & Overy’s Corporate department.
 He specialises in non-contentious intellectual property law and is Co-Head of the firm’s global Life Sciences sector group.
 Jim is Co-Chair of A&Out - Allen & Overy’s LGBT network - with primary responsibility for acting as a visible senior role model.
 The network is an international network involved in business development, graduate recruitment, mentoring and social responsibility activities.
-He led on the successful launch of A&O’s first LGBT+ Allies group, and is currently working to ensure the firm’s LGBT network is truly global in its approach.
-Jim’s work as Chair of A&Out, such as a programme of staff awareness talks and mentoring of junior staff, has helped lead to them being nominated for Pink News’ 2017 and 2018 Business Equality Awards.
-Jim was also one of the supervising partners of the A&O team providing pro bono legal advice to Stonewall on Turing’s law.
-He participates in various external diversity mentoring programmes, and often speaks on the topic of same-sex parenting.
+He led on the successful launch of A&O’s first LGBT+ Allies group and was one of the supervising partners of the A&O team providing pro bono legal advice to Stonewall on Turing’s law.
+Jim’s work as Co-Chair of A&Out, such as a programme of staff awareness talks and mentoring of junior staff, has helped lead to them being nominated for Pink News’ Business Equality Awards for the past 3 years and being recognised as one of Stonewalls’s Top Global Employers between 2018 and 2020.
+Jim has appeared on the annual OUTstanding Top 100 LGBT Business Executives list for the past 5 years.